 Just put in some earbuds and smile while you work listening to your favorite comedians.
 Or maybe you’re a fan of inspirational speakers?
-Do you enjoy speakers like Brene Brown, Eric Thomas or Les Brown?
-This does the heart good too.
+Do you enjoy speakers like Brene Brown, Eric Thomas, or Les Brown?
+This does the heart well too.

 6. Be intentional about your spiritual health.
-Our wellness involves mind, body AND spirit.
+Our wellness involves mind, body, AND spirit.
 What can you do to strengthen and honor your spirit?
 Is it giving back?
 A faith-based devotional?
 Music?
 Church?
 It’s important to explore what fills your cup spiritually too.
 Having a sense of purpose goes beyond waking up and working every day.
-It is powerful to create a sense of belonging and meaning in your life.
+Creating a sense of belonging and meaning in your life is powerful.